|David Cunningham's first significant

 Giles and Jamie

-Dance' (to be re-released in 2014), and a series of film and
+Dance', and a series of film and

 television collaborations with visual artists which has included John Latham,